janastu/anthill19/pages/accommodation.md

 Accommodation

-There are a few rooms and a number of tents that can be reserved.
+There are a few rooms, a number of tents and sleep floors at iruway (Janastu basecamp).
 You are welcome to pitch your own tent.
-You get to choose when you register.
-Please bring warm cloths for the evenings.

-Please see FAQ and Registration form for more details
+Please bring warm clothes for the evenings.
+There are also few rooms in the villages nearby, a few at [Yatri Nivas](https://goo.gl/maps/VJvSiWjn9PnxGzEP7) atop of Deverayanadurga Hills and there are now a couple of lodges that have come up: [Jenu Gundu](https://jenugundujungletrail.com) and [Nomads Camp](https://www.tripadvisor.in/Hotel_Review-g858478-d23342353-Reviews-The_Nomad_s_Camps_Devarayanadurga-Tumkur_Tumkur_District_Karnataka.html).
+We can assist in locating people in these as they wish.